 Interestingly, the more complex your organizational responsibilities, the more you need this simple approach of thinking through the decisions before launching into data collection.

-In conclusion, this process will:
+In conclusion, this data and decision making process will:

 - Ensure you are addressing the key problem.